 If you look at mintage numbers of the clad set and the silver set in the very first year of 1992, you see 2.6 million clad sets and 1 million silver sets.

 In 2013, the respective numbers are approximately 760,000 and 406,000.

 That means clad proof set demand has tumbled by roughly 71 percent while the demand for the silver set has fallen by 59 percent.
 Of course, sales of both are not yet finished, and the differences will narrow a bit.

 The silver proof set’s decline in numbers is somewhat less than clad’s decline.
 You would think that the difference would be greater.

 Old habits apparently do die hard.
 Or are we collectively just being dense?

-Buzz blogger Dave Harper is winner of the 2013 Numismatic Literary Guild Award for Best Blog and is editor of the weekly newspaper “Numismatic News.”
+Buzz blogger Dave Harper won the Numismatic Literary Guild Award for Best Blog for the third time in 2017.
+He is editor of the weekly newspaper "Numismatic News."

 • Like this blog?
 Read more by subscribing to Numismatic News.